 Contravening a DPP may give rise to a complaint to be investigated by the OPC.
 A data user may be punished under the PDPO for failing to comply with an enforcement notice issued by the Privacy Commissioner for Personal Data, after a finding of a contravention.
 An enforcement notice may direct the data user to take steps to remedy the contravention and prevent a recurrence.
 A data user may separately bring a civil claim for damages on the basis of a contravention of a DPP, whether or not the Privacy Commissioner has issued an enforcement notice.

-The provisions of the PDPO cover the monitoring and gathering of data in the context of internal investigations, whether this be by monitoring the internet, telephone calls or email.
+The provisions of the PDPO cover the monitoring and gathering of data in the context of internal investigations, whether this be by monitoring the internet, public social media posts, telephone calls, chats, emails or other internal communication channels.
 An individual who suffers damage (including ‘injured feelings’) by reason of a breach may sue.

 Interception of communications and covert surveillance are regulated by the Interception of Communications and Surveillance Ordinance and can only be exercised by the Customs and Excise Department, the HKPF and the ICAC with prescribed authorisation.

 Monitoring and surveillance of employee communications is regulated by the PDPO.
 Prior to implementing any surveillance system, the employer must take such steps as are reasonable, in the circumstances, to ensure the employees are aware of (among other things) the fact that the information is being collected and the purpose of collection.

 Dawn raids and search warrants

 26 Are search warrants or dawn raids on companies a feature of law enforcement in your country?
 Describe any legal limitations on authorities executing search warrants or dawn raids, and what redress a company has if those limits are exceeded.